alfmat/called-n-chosen/README.md

-Getting Started building Dad's website for called and chosen.
+Getting Started building Dad's website for called and chosen ministry.

+Website is accessible at callednchosen.org